This post was first published in September 2015, and was updated in May 2019,

 Result: 14.79% more conversions.

 Creating an effective call to action is an art and science in and of itself.
-Get more scoop on calls to action in this post.
+Get more details on calls to action in this post.

 Did you know that more than 95% of your visitors won’t purchase anything the first time they visit your site?
 The decision to purchase something comes with a nurtured relationship of trust that takes place through offering value.

-One of the best ways to offer value from the get-go—and one of the most popular ways of collecting email addresses—is by offering a free downloadable piece of helpful content (or a lead magnet) in exchange for an email address.
+One of the best ways to offer value—and one of the most popular ways of collecting email addresses—is by offering a free downloadable piece of helpful content (or a lead magnet).

 Offering a bit of information up front helps with nurturing a positive relationship between you and your subscriber, and it shows them the value of your product.